LordAries1972/CPGE/README.md

 👉 Recorded Demos on our website → [CPGE Demos](https://www.ultimanium.com/index.php?action=cpge-demos)

-## Known Issues 03rd June, 2026:
+## Known Issues 17th June, 2026:
 These are the following known issues and will be resolved as humanly possible.

-1) Models are still not been fully imported right (Currently Investigating, as it may relate that I am actually not doing exports properly (Likely Reason) with Blender).
-2) DX12 Window Resizing is causing a crash.
+1) DX12 Window Resizing is causing a crash.
 The other platforms are working fine, so should be a simple fix.

 ## Getting Started